 Windows 64-bit Home editions are still limited to 16 GB of RAM [ all because of licensing reasons], but the Professional and Ultimate versions can use up to 192 GB of RAM at present due to various compatibility issues.

 So now we have a good understanding of 32-bit machines vs. 64-bit machines.
-Let’s focus on stuffs which are related mostly to java.
+Let’s focus on stuff which is related mostly to java.

 Strictly speaking, on a 32-bit CPU architecture machine, you should install 32-bit java/JRE.
 On the other hand, on a 64-bit CPU architecture machine, you are free to choose between 32-bit java/JRE and 64-bit java/JRE.
 Both will work just fine.
-In fact, on 64-bit machine decision of JRE version depends on other factors such as maximum memory needed to run your application on high load scenarios.
+In fact, on a 64-bit machine decision of JRE version depends on other factors such as the maximum memory needed to run your application on high-load scenarios.

-2) Longer garbage collection pauses.
-Building up more heap means there is more work to be done by GC while cleaning it up from unused objects.
 What it means in real life is that you have to be extra cautious when building heaps larger than 12-16GB.
-Without fine tuning and measuring you can easily introduce full GC pauses spanning several minutes which can result in showstoppers.
+Without fine-tuning and measuring you can easily introduce full GC pauses spanning several minutes which can result in showstoppers.

-Can a .class file generated using a 32-bit java compiler be used on 64-bit java?
+4. Can a .class Generated using a 32-bit Compiler be used on 64-bit Machine?

-As we learned already the limits allowed on both versions in previous discussion in this post.
-On 64-bit system, theoretically limit is very high for any configuration available today (17.2 BILLION GB memory).
-Still there are limitations imposed by vendors for various purposes, which mainly include licensing and compatibility with other native applications.
+As we learned already the limits allowed on both versions in the previous discussion in this post.
+On 64-bit system, the theoretical limit is very high for any configuration available today (17.2 BILLION GB memory).
+Still, there are limitations imposed by vendors for various purposes, which mainly include licensing and compatibility with other native applications.

-Similarly, on 32-bit machine, limit is 4 GB, and about only 1.5 GB is actually available for user applications for reasons stated above i post.
+Similarly, on 32-bit machine, the limit is 4 GB, and about only 1.5 GB is actually available for user applications for the reasons stated above in the post.

 There is a trick you can pull on 32-bit windows to reduce the kernel space and grow the user space.
 You can use the /3GB parameter in your boot.ini.
 However, to actually use this opportunity, the JVM must be compiled/linked using the /LARGEADDRESSAWARE switch.

 That’s all for this topic.
-Please drop a comment if you something is not clear; or you simply disagree with me.
+Please drop a comment if something is not clear, or you simply disagree with me.

 Happy Learning !!